SythFlux/Frontend-Bi-Dashboard/README.md

   - Implementing graphs using Chart.js
   - Fetching data via REST API calls and handling asynchronous updates
   - Ensuring the UI was responsive and easy to use
-  - Structure between the components
-  - Making the frontend run in containers with Docker
+  - Making the frontend and other components run in containers with Docker
+  - Creating new structure in the project, Backend-Frontend-Database
+  - Designing API's Creating users, Sending data, Receiving data

 # Showcase